sharovik/devbot/README.md

 ```
 ## Installation

-1. Go to [this page](https://github.com/sharovik/devbot) and clone latest version of devbot.
-Or run this command:
+1. Go to [this page](https://github.com/sharovik/devbot) and download the latest version of devbot.
+Or run this command locally:
 ```
 git clone git@github.com:sharovik/devbot.git
 ```